Sunday, June 22, 2025

 Wednesday, March 12, 2025

-1950's tiny blue plaid
+1950's blue tiny plaid

 I needed a dress to wear for a grease theme event.
 I’ve seen the movie once and that was enough for me, but a theme is always an excuse for a new dress.
 Sure I had other 1950 style dresses but obviously I needed another one.
 And yes I went with a poofy dress and not the cheer look or skinny pants look, because poof is more fun!